univai-ghf/ShowcaseWithGithubPages/README.md

 Follow the instructions there.

-The homework for this workshop is to create your own portfolio site using the minimal-mistakes jejyll theme.
+The homework for this workshop is to create your own portfolio site using the minimal-mistakes jekyll theme.
 See the slides.